Rules for wild camping in the Lake District

 And then there is the summit itself where the ground is very hard meaning its not the most comfortable night’s sleep.
 However the dawn views more than make up for this!

 Boredale Hause is the high pass between Patterdale and Boredale, the low point in the ridge between Place Fell and Angletarn Pikes.
-This isn’t really a place I ever had in mind to camp as I’ve just seen it as a means to get somewhere else as many paths cross here.
+This isn’t really a place I ever had in mind to camp, more as a place to walk by as the hause is a junction of many footpaths.

 However in 2013 a group of friends thought it would be a good place to get some dark skies and watch the ‘spectacular’ Lyrid meteor shower.
 Sadly thanks to cloud cover the meteor shower was just that – a shower.
 On that particular night the short climb from Boredale Hause to the summit of Place Fell to watch dawn more than made up for that though!